-- 1. Ownership.
+- Ownership.
 The District retains ownership of the technology device.
 The device/equipment must be turned over to District staff upon request for content inspection, maintenance, or other administrative or support actions.
-Renters must provide access and passcodes to the device upon request by any Glenbard staff member - 2.
+Renters must provide access and passcodes to the device upon request by any Glenbard staff member. - 2.
 Home Use.
 The student is permitted to take the device home at the end of the school day.
 In addition, students that plan to return for the following school year are permitted to continue to use the rental device during the summer months.
-Students who owe money at the end of the school year will be allowed to retain their device. however, the device will be disabled by the District over the summer until outstanding fees are paid.
-Note: Students that are enrolled in summer school and have an unpaid balance will be able to use their device while they are in summer school - 3.
+Students who owe money at the end of the school year will be allowed to retain their device, however, the device will be disabled by the District over the summer until outstanding fees are paid.
+Note: Students that are enrolled in summer school and have an unpaid balance will be able to use their device while they are in summer school. - 3.
 Reasonable Care.
 It is the responsibility of the student and his/her parent(s)/guardian(s) to exercise reasonable care over the technology device at all times.
 This includes, but is not limited to, keeping the device within the assigned/provided case at all times, the duty to secure the technology device in a safe location and to otherwise take reasonable steps to protect the technology device from damage and theft.
-For example, leaving a technology device in an unsecured location can promote theft, and leaving a technology device unattended in a car, even if secured, can lead to damage from temperature extremes.
-If a technology device is damaged as a result of the student and/or his/her parent(s)/guardian(s)'s failure to exercise reasonable care, the student and his/her parent(s)/guardian(s) will be responsible for a replacement fee for the technology device. - 4.
-Student Expectations.
+For example, leaving a technology device unattended in a car, even if secured, can lead to damage from temperature extremes.
+If a technology device is damaged as a result of the student and/or his/her parent(s)/guardian(s) will be responsible for a replacement fee for the technology device.

+- 4. Student Expectations.
 Students are expected to bring their iPad with them to school every day.
 The devices must be fully charged, in their provided case and ready to be used when they arrive to school.
-When necessary, a keyboard will be available for student use in the classroom, or students may check out a keyboard for an extended period of time.
+When necessary, a keyboard will be available for student use in the classroom, or students may check out a keyboard for an extended period of time. - 5.
+Insurance.

-5. Insurance.
 Students and parent(s)/guardian(s) who pay the rental fee are automatically insured.
 The insurance covers accidental damage and loss/theft of a device.
 Families/students that are approved for fee waivers are covered under the insurance program as well.
 Repairs and replacement of the technology device can be costly and the District will not waive the cost of repairs or replacement for uninsured students.
 The insurance requires a deductible to be paid before a replacement device may be issued.
 Rented devices will be replaced with similar model devices.
 In all cases of loss or theft the District requires that a police report be filed and a copy of the report be submitted along with the insurance deductible before a replacement device will be issued.
 In certain situations the student may be loaned a temporary device while their iPad is being repaired or serviced.